chronicleworks/chronicle/docs/docs/domain_modelling.md

 An editor is a Person who approves Publication after consulting one or more Stakeholders and supervises Authors creating Guidances of Guidance.

-## Domain model file structure
+## Domain model format

 We will now translate this conceptual design into Chronicle's domain modelling syntax.
-Chronicle domain models are specified in YAML format, a complete model for the conceptual design can be written like this:
+Chronicle domain models are specified in YAML, a complete model for the conceptual design can be written like this:

 ``` yaml
 name: 'evidence'